 This article was originally posted in the Forest Carbon newsletter.
 Click here to read the original.

-More stories from the forest carbon market are summarized below, so keep reading.
+More news from the forest carbon marketplace is summarized below, so keep reading!

 ââ‚¬â€The Ecosystem Marketplace Team